wDutton/BugTrackerJira/readme.md

 Hello, heres that readme!

-Fix it - heres the fix
+I am the wold thats broken